pudly/schmopera-hugo/content/articles/don-giovanni-in-2018-in-search-of-a-concept.md

 ---
-title: "Don Giovanni in 2018: in search of a "concept""
+title: "Don Giovanni in 2018: in search of a &quot;concept&quot;"
 ---

 **concept**<br>